ajberkley/cl-binary-store/README.md

 If T we will write an end marker at the end of every call to STORE.
 This helps for use when sending data across the network or reading from raw memory to avoid tracking lengths around.
 It also means you can write multiple chunks of objects to a stream and have restore-objects return between each chunk.

+#### \*eq-refs-table-size\*, \*double-float-refs-table-size\*, \*num-eq-refs-table-size\* default 7

+If you have a large set of objects you want these tables to be approximately the size of the number of elements that you will have in them to avoid the overhead of a lot of rehashing as the tables grow.
+You can ignore this until it shows up in profiling, then you can change it.

 ## Extensions

 ### Changing object slot serialization